truth table: Binary Operations 1

 True, if the first input is True and the second input is True

-I can use if statements to make it choose what to do based on the conditions
+I can use if statements to make it choose what to do based on the inputs.

 if statements